dylan-park/LastMile/README.md

 # LastMile

-A self-hosted web application for tracking independent delivery courier shifts.
-Built with Rust and SurrealDB, it helps drivers monitor earnings, hours worked, mileage, and calculate real-time statistics across all their shifts.
+A self-hosted web application for tracking independent delivery courier shifts, and other related data.
+Built with Rust and SurrealDB, it helps drivers monitor earnings, hours worked, mileage, maintenance, and calculate real-time statistics across all their shifts.

 ## Features